Connect With Us

 Swelling in the ankles, feet, and lower legs often affects people as they enter their senior years.
 Termed edema, this swelling can put you at a higher risk of falling and affect your normal daily activities.
 Caused by retention of fluids, edema also can be a sign of other conditions.
 Among these are heart problems, kidney disease, and rheumatoid arthritis.
 Swelling also may be the result of a sedentary lifestyle.
 Some ways to lessen the swelling are wearing compression socks, keeping the feet elevated, drinking more fluids, and limiting foods with high salt content.
 An increase of foods that are rich in magnesium is encouraged.
 There are also a number of exercises that can help, but it is not a good idea to start any exercises before knowing the cause of the edema.
 If you notice swelling in the lower extremities, it is important to see a podiatrist for an exam, diagnosis, and treatment plan, which may include a safe program of exercises.

 Swollen feet can be a sign of an underlying condition.
-If you have any concerns, contact Manisha Mehta, DPM of Detroit, Michigan and Toledo, OH.
+If you have any concerns, contact Manisha Mehta, DPM of Detroit, MI.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Swollen feet are a common ailment among pregnant women and people who stand or sit for extended periods.
 Aging may increase the possibility of swollen feet and patients who are obese often notice when their feet are swelling too.
 There may be medical reasons why swollen feet occur: